Kakusui/kakusui.org/README.md

 ## **To build locally (Manual)**<a name="build-locally"></a>

 > [!TIP]
-> This may not work on linux, if you are using linux, we reccomend using the docker method below.
+> This may not work on linux, if you are using linux, we recommend using the docker method below.

 1. Clone the repo, make sure you are using the correct branch (currently `production`)
 2. Navigate to the `backend` directory. `cd backend`.
 Inside is the python backend.